 The game of football is more competitive than it ever has been.
 The players aren’t the only ones feeling the pressures.
 Here are five top-class managers that are currently without a job.
-With the 2019/20 season fast approaching, they may remain like this as the new campaign gets off to a start.
+With the 2019/20 season under way, they may remain like this as the new campaign gets off to a start.

 There’s no surprise we would begin our list with Jose Mourinho.
 Hailed by himself, and numerous admirers as the special one, Mourinho’s management career has been a fascinating one.
 Successful spells at FC Porto, Inter Milan, and Chelsea created a legacy equaled by very few.
 But, his career has seemed to enter a decline in the last decade.
 His last job was with Manchester United and it ended poorly.